 Sounds crazy, but is it even possible?

 Obviously, it is!
 All you need to do is to get some catalytic Influencers’ aid.
-They are the superstars of the social media world, and their endorsements have remarkable reach.
+They are the superstars of the social media world, and their endorsements have remarkable reach on Snapchat for brands.

 But it would be best if you were vigilant.
 Don’t be fooled by an Influencer’s followers count alone—research about their previous collaboration and recent activity.